 The first point of clarification about science is that the word "science" has been used in so many ways that it's meaning is rather ambiguous.
-Science has become an honorific term and every discipline wants to call itself a science.
-Because of this conception of science, everyone has an incentive to call what they believe "science" in order to give the impression of unquestionable authority.
+It has become an honorific term and every discipline wants to call itself a science.
+Because of this, everyone has an incentive to call what they believe "science" in order to give the impression of unquestionable authority.

 Science and philosophy address different types of questions